rochiecuevas/Mission_Mars/README.md

 jupyter nbconvert --to python mission_to_mars.ipynb
 ```

 __Note:__ *Because the python script was used in creating the Flask application, this script is featured below.
-The Jupyter notebook was used for testing the codes prior to developing the web application.*
+The Jupyter notebook was used for testing the codes prior to developing the web application and is not detailed in the README.*

 Before conducting web scraping, the function `init_browser()` was defined, which could start the splinter browser.
 The open-source tool [chromedriver](http://chromedriver.chromium.org/) needed to be downloaded to make sure that the code below works.
 The path of the chromedriver also needed to be determined (using the `!which chromedriver` code in the Jupyter notebook).